Convex ordering and quantification of quantumness: Classical Operations

-These classical operations can be implemented by experimental setups, which transform a classical state to a classical one.
-This could be done by any interaction evolving a classical state to a classical one, or by mixing with classical noise (losses).
-For special quantum tasks it may be useful to consider only sub-semi-groups of $\mathcal{CO}$, for example one-way classical communications for entanglement.
+These classical operations or channels can be considered as quantum physical systems having a classical analogue.
+This includes interactions which evolve states in a classical way, or mix them with classical noise.
+For special quantum tasks it might be also useful to consider only sub-semi-groups of $\mathcal{CO}$, for example one-way classical communications for entanglement or phase rotations and phase dispersion for coherent states.

-We intended to transform classical states to classical ones.
-Now we have to check, that these classical operations do not change the previously defined order.
-Therefore we formulate the following theorem. \begin{theorem} \\ {\rm (i)} A classical operation does not change the order,